vaadin/flow/flow-tests/README.md

   * Uncategorized tests in both npm and bower modes
     * Contains custom theme functionality
 * test-mixed
-  * Tests for npm and compatibility mode in development and production modes
-    * contains `@Id` test
+  * Test maven builds in all 4 run modes
 * test-multi-war
   * Tests that we can deploy multiple Flow war files to the same server
 * test-no-root-context
-  * Running tests with no root context mapping
+  * Running tests without having any root context mapping
 * test-no-theme
   * Test functionality without any theme present
 * test-npm-only-features